LCA-EET/LCA/readme.md

 #### Return to Baldur's Gate Encounter A
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin, and be male.
+- CHARNAME must be in a romance with Corwin.
 - Corwin must be alive and in CHARNAME’s party.
 - Corwin and CHARNAME must have met Neoma in East Baldur’s Gate, and CHARNAME must have expressed interest in the possibility of engaging in a threesome with the two of them.
 - CHARNAME must rest in the inn that they told Corwin they would be staying in.

 #### Return to Baldur's Gate Encounter B
 Pre-requisites:
-- CHARNAME must be in a romance with Corwin, and be male.
+- CHARNAME must be in a romance with Corwin.
 - Corwin must be alive and in CHARNAME’s party.
 - CHARNAME must rest in the inn that they told Corwin they would be staying in.